True stud running backs are difficult to find in fantasy football.

 9. Derrick Henry - RB (BAL)

 Derrick Henry faces the Browns this week.
 Our system projects him for 20.4 carries, 104.3 yards and 1.1 touchdowns.
-Against the Bills last week, Henry ran for 18 carries, 169 yards and 2 touchdowns.
+Last week, Henry faced the Bills.
+He ran for 18 carries, 169 yards and 2 touchdowns.

 10. Tony Pollard - RB (TEN)

-Tony Pollard ran for 18 carries, 60 yards and zero touchdowns versus the Denver Broncos last week.
-He is playing against the Los Angeles Rams this week.
-We're projecting him for 20.0 carries, 88.2 yards and 0.9 touchdowns.
+Against the Broncos last week, Tony Pollard ran for 18 carries, 60 yards and zero touchdowns.
+Tony Pollard is against the Rams this week and is projected for 20.0 carries, 88.2 yards and 0.9 touchdowns.

 For more, check out our full rankings here.